Robin Wilson (eco-designer)

-Robin Wilson (born September 26, 1969) is an American entrepreneur, author, interior designer, and thought leader on Clean Design, as a wellness and sustainability advocate.
+Robin Wilson (born September 26, 1969) is an American entrepreneur, author, interior designer, and thought leader on Clean Design expert and a wellness/sustainability advocate.
 Inc magazine selected Robin Wilson for the Female Founders 100 (October 2020), its 3rd annual global list of leading women entrepreneurs.
-She is the founder of a lifestyle brand that relaunched as CLEAN DESIGN HOME at Macy's in 2021, and later BELK, Wayfair and every branch of the military.
-As the creative director of the licensing division, she has partnered with retailers and generated over $85 million in branded wholesale revenue from textiles, furniture and cabinetry since 2010.
+She is the founder of a lifestyle brand that relaunched as CLEAN DESIGN HOME at Macy's in 2021, and later BELK, Bed Bath, HSN, Meijer, Amazon, Wayfair and every branch of the military.
+As the creative director of the licensing division, she has partnered with retailers and generated over $100 million in branded wholesale revenue from textiles, furniture and cabinetry since 2010.